simongray/sino.study/README.md

 Wait a bit, then browse to [http://localhost:8080](http://localhost:8080).

-Be aware that the frontend application will need to be modified to get data from the local service (it accesses sino.study by default).
+Be aware that the frontend application will need to be modified to get data from the local html-kit service (it accesses localhost:3000 by default).